 “Glad we’re singing the same song, Rock Star,” she said wrapping her legs around his hips.

-He should take his time, move slow, drag this out a bit, but he’d been too long without her, and as he slipped his fingers between her moist folds he could tell she wanted him just as much.
+He should take his time, move slow, drag this out a bit, but he’d been too long without her.
+He used the knowledge of his wife’s body to make sure she wanted him just as much.

 He guided himself to her entrance, and she arched her back inviting him in a way that spoke louder than any words.

 It didn’t take long.
-Soon she was callings his name, and he was gripping her back side like it was the only thing keeping him grounded to the earth.
+Soon she was calling his name, and he was gripping her backside like it was the only thing keeping him grounded to the earth.

 DJ’s eyes sparkled.
 “I’d be disappointed if there wasn’t at least one encore, Rock Star.”